-There is the concept of \textbf{model editing} from NLP, where given a specific new piece of info or a new rule, one can directly edit the model weights locally to implement it.
-Something analogous could be tried for images (though it's trickier what a ``local rule'' means).
+The concept of \textbf{model editing} from NLP is also relevant: given a specific new fact or rule, one can locally edit model weights to implement it.
+Analogous approaches for images remain underdeveloped, partly because the meaning of a local visual rule is less direct.

-The online RL approach by \cite{uehara2024feedback} was episodic (they considered an iterative algorithm with regret guarantee).
-We might draw on their theoretical tools to guarantee that {\bf continuous updates converge to a stable solution that doesn’t oscillate or diverge}.
+The online RL approach of \cite{uehara2024feedback} is episodic and includes regret guarantees.
+Similar theoretical tools may help characterize when continual updates converge to a stable solution rather than oscillating or diverging.

-\textit{Can we make the reward models (or preference models) used for alignment more interpretable and aligned with human-understandable concepts, to increase trust in the alignment process?} Currently, reward models are black-box neural networks that output a score.
-If the diffusion model produces something to game that score, it's hard to understand why.
-An interpretable reward model might, for example, break down the score into components (say, ``image too dark'', ``object missing'', ``possibly offensive content'') which not only helps developers debug but could be used to give feedback to the diffusion model in a more targeted way (similar to how Focus-N-Fix had categories for fixes).
+\textit{Can reward models or preference models used for alignment be made more interpretable and better aligned with human-understandable concepts?} Current reward models are often black-box neural networks that output a scalar score.
+If a diffusion model exploits that score, it can be difficult to diagnose why.
+An interpretable reward model could decompose the score into components such as ``image too dark,'' ``object missing,'' or ``possibly offensive content.''
+Such components would help developers debug reward failures and could provide more targeted feedback to the diffusion model, similar in spirit to region-level fixes in Focus-N-Fix.

-\paragraph{Key Challenges:} \begin{itemize} \item \textbf{Complexity vs Interpretability}: Human aesthetic preferences or alignment judgments are complex; any interpretable model might oversimplify.
-We might need structured knowledge (like a list of criteria) to base it on, which could miss unforeseen aspects. \item \textbf{Obtaining Explanations}: Getting human feedback is already hard; getting them to also explain their choices is even harder.
-But maybe existing datasets have attributes or rationales (some do, albeit small). \item \textbf{Using Interpretable Models}: Approaches like decision trees or rule-based systems for image preference are not likely accurate enough.
-Perhaps using a multi-label classification of issues as the reward model output could be a middle ground (semi-interpretable in that each label has meaning). \item \textbf{Trust and User Interaction}: How to present these interpretations to end-users or model developers so they trust the model is aligned?
-Possibly by showing evidence that each criterion is being satisfied. \end{itemize}
+\paragraph{Key Challenges:} \begin{itemize} \item \textbf{Complexity vs Interpretability}: Human aesthetic preferences and alignment judgments are complex, so interpretable models may oversimplify.
+Structured criteria can help, but may miss unforeseen aspects. \item \textbf{Obtaining Explanations}: Getting human feedback is already hard; getting them to also explain their choices is even harder.
+But maybe existing datasets have attributes or rationales (some do, albeit small). \item \textbf{Using Interpretable Models}: Decision trees or rule-based systems for image preference are unlikely to be accurate enough.
+A multi-label issue classifier can provide a middle ground, with each label corresponding to a meaningful preference or safety factor. \item \textbf{Trust and User Interaction}: Interpretations should be presented to users and model developers in a way that provides evidence about which alignment criteria are being satisfied. \end{itemize}